jessielw/DeeZy/README.md

 DeeZy looks for `deezy-conf.toml` beside the executable for portable usage.
 You can also specify a custom config file with `--config path/to/config.toml`.

+## Note on user config location

+When DeeZy generates a user-wide configuration it will place it in a platform-appropriate user config folder.
+On Windows this resolves to a single folder under your local app data, for example:

+C:\Users\<you>\AppData\Local\deezy\deezy-conf.toml

+On other platforms the standard platformdirs user config location is used (for example `~/.config/deezy/deezy-conf.toml` on many Linux distributions).
+DeeZy will still check the current working directory first, allowing per-project configs to take precedence.

 ### Priority System

 Configuration values are applied in order of priority: